veenaprakash123/MysteryWord/README.md

 <img src="gameOver.png">

-User Stories for Stretch goals:
+User Stories for stretch goals:

 1. As a Player I want the opportunity to guess the whole word at once, so that I can win the round faster if I have figured out what the word is.
 (Not implemented yet)
 2. As a Player I want to enter a hint for the mystery word I select, so that my opponent can get help if they are struggling.
 (Implemented)